OpenSourceEconomics/ose-scientific-computing-course-jdx-mafia-1/README.md

 ## Repository guide
 We recommend running the repository locally using Jupyter Notebooks.
-A number of packages and libraries are used throughout the notebook, a fll list with links to the respective online documentation is made available in the opening section of the notebook as well as in the "environment.yml" file.
+A number of packages and libraries are used throughout the notebook, a fll list with links to the respective online documentation is made available in the opening section of the notebook as well as in [environment.yml](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-jdx-mafia-1/blob/master/environment.yml).

-The "auxiliary" folder contains .py files with code used in the main notebook, these files are organised according to the section of the notebook in which they are used.
-The "dataset" folder provides the original dataset provided by Pinotti himself.
+The [auxiliary](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-jdx-mafia-1/tree/master/auxiliary) folder contains .py files with code used in the main notebook, these files are organised according to the section of the notebook in which they are used.
+The [dataset](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-jdx-mafia-1/tree/master/dataset) folder provides the original dataset provided by Pinotti himself.

 ## Main references
 The replication project rests on the following two papers: